- Apply Now

 Will I have to provide anything?

-Pens, pencils, diary, highlighters, paper/notebook.
-Workshops and trips – up to £150 per year.
-Uniform – £50 (named t-shirt, joggers and hoodie with Glassbox Theatre logo and name embroidered on).
+Pens, pencils, diary, highlighters.
+Workshops and trips – approx. £150 per year.
+Uniform – £50 (named t-shirt and hoodie with Glassbox Theatre logo and name embroidered on).
 Dance kit – from £75 (depends on equipment already own).
 10% student discount available.

 I'm interested.
 What should I do now?